Community Composting

 By the end of the project, building on the successes of the seven pilot sites throughout New Mexico, we intend to offer a viable, proven model for community composting that we can help existing and future partners replicate throughout the state, transforming the harms of the existing food waste management systems into environmental, social, health, and economic benefits.

-The first set of community composting bins will be hosted at community gardens and educational centers across the state.
-Each of the host sites will engage communities through brief training sessions to show how the composting program works.
+Seven community composting bins, each serving up to 75 households, are being hosted at community gardens and educational centers across the state.
+Each of the host sites engages communities through brief training sessions to show how the composting program works.
 Upon completion of the training, individuals can join the site’s compost cooperative free of charge.
 During regular workshops participants manage the bins under guidance of a local compost captain, process and apply finished compost and socialize.
 Each site self-determines whether to use the produced compost on-site, distribute the compost among participants—or even sell it for revenue.

 Record-keeping and data collection at each site aims to quantify landfill diversion, greenhouse gas emissions reductions and carbon sequestration benefits.